Now Here: Now Here: A New and Improved Way to Access Your Online Group Benefits!

 You can find a full list of eligible expenses on the Canada Revenue Agency website.

 To begin your lookup, enter the drug name or Drug Identification Number (DIN).
 Then select the plan member from the drop-down menu.
 If the drug is eligible as a benefit of the plan, you will see ‘covered’.
 If the drug is not covered by the plan, you will see see ‘this drug is not covered at this time’.
 If the drug requires authorization, a link to the form will appear.
-If the drug was substituted with a lower cost alternative, a special message will be displayed.
-View the steps in our demo for Managing Your Online Group Benefits. opens new window.

 All providers found are registered with RBC Insurance.
 Once you select a provider, confirmation will appear if the provider has the ability to bill RBC Insurance directly on your behalf and if the provider will direct bill.